benwinding/benw-blog/source/_drafts/distinguishing-ai-generated-content-in-the-future.md

 - What makes AI-generated content different?
 - How can we determine who is human online?
 - What does this mean for privacy in the future?
+- Humans can still use these tools and pass content off as though they themselves created the content too

 ## Bots will be ubiquitous